Wine glass: Shapes

-The effect of glass shape on the taste of wine has not been demonstrated decisively by any scientific study and remains a matter of debate.
-One study suggests that the shape of the glass is important, as it concentrates the flavour and aroma (or bouquet) to emphasize the varietal's characteristic.
-One common belief is that the shape of the glass directs the wine itself into the best area of the mouth for the varietal despite flavour being perceived by olfaction in the upper nasal cavity, not the mouth.
+Studies have shown that the shape of wine glasses has an influence on the aroma and, therefore, the overall flavor of wines.
+However, the effect of glass shape on the taste of wine, defined as the sensations of sweet, salty, sour, bitter, and umami, has not been demonstrated decisively by any scientific study and remains a matter of debate.
+Arakawa et al suggest that the shape of the glass is important, as it concentrates the flavour and aroma (or bouquet) to emphasize the varietal's characteristic.
+One common belief is that the shape of the glass directs the wine itself into the best area of the mouth for the varietal.
 The importance of wine glass shape could also be based on false ideas about the arrangement of different taste buds on the tongue, such as the discredited tongue map.

 Most wine glasses are stemware, composed of three parts: the bowl, stem, and foot.
 In some designs, the opening of the glass is narrower than the widest part of the bowl to concentrate the aroma.
 Others are more open, like inverted cones.
 In addition, "stemless" wine glasses (tumblers) are available in a variety of sizes and shapes.
 The latter are typically used more casually than their traditional counterparts.

 According to the wine critic for The New York Times, the bowl of the glass should be large enough to generously fill a quarter of the glass, it should be transparent, widest at the base and tapering inward to the rim to channel aromas upward.

+A 2003 study in Dresden found that the shape of a wine glass does have an impact on the perception of wine odors, in both red and white wines.

 A 2015 study by Kohji Mitsubayashi of Tokyo Medical and Dental University and colleagues found that different glass shapes and temperatures can bring out completely different bouquets and finishes from the same wine.
 The scientists developed a camera system that images ethanol vapor escaping from a wine glass.

+A 2023 study published in the journal of sensory studies found that aroma quality increased with a smaller cuppa height and a greater ratio between a wine glass' maximum diameter and opening.

 Some common types of wine glasses are described below.